Yvitex/Obsidian_Notes/Computer Science/Python Programming/Twillio.md

 # Twillio
 Twillio is a multipurpose API.
-Using [[Python Programming]], we could read the [documentation](https://www.twilio.com/docs/sms/quickstart/python) thatw ill enable you to send sms to your phone.
+Using [[Python]], we could read the [documentation](https://www.twilio.com/docs/sms/quickstart/python) thatw ill enable you to send sms to your phone.
 ```python
 from twilio.rest import Client
 import os